nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

 Nuage OpenShift only supports HA configuration method described in this section.
 This can be combined with any load balancing solution, the default being HAProxy.
 In the inventory file, there are two master hosts, the nodes, an etcd server and a host that functions as the HAProxy to balance the master API on all master hosts.
 The HAProxy host is defined in the [lb] section of the inventory file enabling Ansible to automatically install and configure HAProxy as the load balancing solution.

-1. Create the nodes file for Ansible configuration for multiple masters in the openshift-ansible directory with the contents shown below.
+1. Create the nodes file for Ansible configuration for multiple masters in the openshift-ansible directory with the content shown below.

 2. Verify that the image versions are accurate by checking the TAG displayed by 'docker images' output for successful deployment of Nuage daemonsets.